 Relations with the European Union

-Ministers held meetings with EFTA's two advisory bodies, the Consultative Committee and the Parliamentary Committee.
-They discussed various issues related to the functioning of the Agreement on the European Economic Area (EEA) and recent developments in the EEA, third-country relations, and the relationship between the EU and Switzerland.
+Ministers held meetings with EFTA’s two advisory bodies, the Parliamentary Committee and the Consultative Committees.
+They discussed a range of issues with committee members, including recent developments in EFTA third-country relations and the latest developments in the EEA and in Swiss-EU relations.